Kagan-Of-Sky/Fireworks-C-UsingOpenGL/README.md

 Second assignment for our C programming course, I chose to create some fireworks.
 Uses the glut OpenGL framework.

 ## Compilation Instructions:
-First install some packages using the following commands (Thanks to http://kiwwito.com/installing-opengl-glut-libraries-in-ubuntu/ for providing these):
+First, install the OpenGL Utility Toolkit (GLUT) using the following commands (Thanks to http://kiwwito.com/installing-opengl-glut-libraries-in-ubuntu/ for providing these):
 + sudo apt-get install freeglut3 freeglut3-dev
 + sudo apt-get install binutils-gold